 "The soft tissues in the mouth appear to serve as reservoirs for potential pathogens prior to tooth eruption," according to lead researcher Kelly Swanson.
 For this reason, parents should minimize snacks and drinks with fermentable sugar and wipe the gums of babies without teeth.
 This practice is recommended by the American Academy of Pediatric Dentistry as an effective way for parents to prevent future cavities.

 A fluoride rinse, such as the ACT brand, will help to guard against gum disease, preserve the integrity of existing dental work, guard against the formation of dental caries, and help to strengthen your existing enamel.
-Many of the other dental rinses contain alcohol which dry gum tissues making them more susceptible to opportunistic bacteria.
-In fact, if you have a condition which casues dry mouth or you are a woman experieincing dry mouth as a condition of hormonal changes in menopause, there is an ACT Dry Mouth rinse that specifically addresses these conditions.
+Many other brands of dental rinse contain alcohol.
+One of the problems with this is that it the alcohol actually dries out the tissues in the mouth and makes them more susceptible to bacteria.
+In fact, if you have a condition that causes dry mouth or you are a woman experiencing dry mouth as a condition of hormonal changes in menopause, there is an ACT Dry Mouth rinse that specifically addresses these conditions.

-I also like the the ACT dispenser for children, as it control the amount that will come out of the container, preventing a child from using too much.
+I also like the ACT dispenser for children, as it controls the amount that will come out of the container, preventing a child from using too much.

-To review, in combination with brushing and flossing, the ADA says that bacteria-fighting mouth rinses can reduce bacteria in dental plaque and thus help prevent gum disease.
-In addition, fluoride mouth rinses help reduce and prevent tooth decay.
+The ADA states that when you combine brushing and flossing with a bacteria-fighting mouth rise, you can reduce the bacteria found in dental plaque and help prevent gum disease.
+Additionally, the routine use of fluoride mouth rinses has been shown to reduce and prevent dental decay.
 Look for dental rinses that do not contain alcohol.
-Rinses are not appropriate for children under 6 years of age because they can swallow the rinse.
-Make sure that your child is capable of rinsing folowed by spitting afterwards and understands that he/she should not swallow the rinse.
+Since children under the age of 6 are prone to swallowing the rinse, it should not be used in children until they are capable of rinsing followed by spitting afterward and understanding that they should not swallow the rinse.